kessotolo/ConversationalCommerce/AI_AGENT_CONFIG.md

 # AI Agent Configuration for ConversationalCommerce

+## 🚀 Core Product Philosophy: Commerce in Conversation

+The heart of ConversationalCommerce is enabling true commerce in conversation.
+All AI agents must prioritize conversational flows as the primary channel for commerce—reflecting how Africans buy and sell.
+The webapp is a complement, not the main channel.
+Every feature, suggestion, and code generation must reinforce this philosophy: every commerce action (discovery, cart, upsell, checkout, payment) should be possible and natural in chat.

 This document serves as a comprehensive guide for AI assistants working on the ConversationalCommerce platform.
 Follow these principles and rules for all code generation, assistance, and suggestions.

 ## 🌍 Project Vision and Context